gvwilson/thirdbit/src/fiction/iffy/index.md

 why not put some tech in their heads so that they can talk to their ships?"

 Wales kept his eyes on the *Guinevere*'s displays as he spoke.
-"Gayathri's grandfather was the lead scientist on the program.
+"Gayathri's father was the lead scientist on the program.
 He made half a dozen of us before the government cut off his funding.
 We were everything he'd promised, but the water was rising and people were going hungry,